jyothi3107/Python-Data-Analysis-Projects/README.md

   * Learn 'apply' and 'lambda' functions in the context of filtering
   * Use various different plots
   * Filtering one column based on conditions in another column

+  <b>Project #3 Gender Wage Gap Analysis Using Glassdoor Salary Data

+Description: Is wage gap real between male and female genders?
+Can we use variables such as seniority, education, department of work, and job title to make a more informed conclusion? </b>

+Goals:
+  * Learn plotly.express library and its visualization basics
+  * Learn pivoting and group by
+  * Learn cufflinks library basics